Weebs-Incorporated/AIMS/README.md

 $env:NODE_ENV = 'production'
 ```

-Afterwards you can run the compiled app using `node .`
+Afterwards you can compile the app using `pnpm build` and run it using `node .`